E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 - Hosting: SGD 100-1,000+/month

-- Complete control: Your platform, your rules, your data, your future
+- Complete control — your platform, your data, your future

-- EDG/PSG friendly: Custom solutions are prime candidates for government co-funding (up to 70%)
+- PSG/EDG friendly — custom solutions are prime candidates for government co-funding (up to 70%)

-- Long-term cost efficiency: No per-transaction fees, no monthly app charges, no platform dependency
+- No per-transaction fees — no app charges, no platform dependency

-- High upfront investment: Significant capital required before launch
+- High upfront investment — significant capital before launch

-- Longer development timeline: 3–6 months or more, depending on complexity
+- Longer timeline — 3-6 months or more

-- Requires capable team: You need reliable developers throughout the project and beyond
+- Needs reliable developers throughout the project and beyond

-- Ongoing maintenance: You're responsible for hosting, security, updates, and scaling
+- You maintain everything — hosting, security, updates, scaling

 Best For